 The adoption of IFRS 16 will result in the recognition of a right-of-use asset and a lease liability measured at the present value of the future lease payments on the consolidated statements of financial position for a majority of its leases that are considered operating leases under IAS 17 "Leases".
 An amortization expense on the right-of-use asset and an interest expense on the lease liability will replace the operating lease expense.
-IFRS 16 will change the presentation of cash flows relating to leases in the Company's consolidated statements of cash flows, but does not cause a difference in the amount of cash transferred between the parties of a lease.
+IFRS 16 will change the presentation of cash flows relating to leases in the Company's consolidated statements of a lease.
 The Company is currently finalizing the quantification of the impact of IFRS 16 on its consolidated financial statements.
 As at January 1, 2019, it is estimated that total liabilities would increase by \$1,057,000 and assets would increase by approximately \$1,057,000.
 The Company is continuing to assess the overall impact of the new standard, including the required changes to the disclosures in its consolidated financial statements.